-Mrs Dempsey is the Pupil Mental Health and Wellbeing Lead at Hucknall Flying High Academy.
+Mrs Dempsey is an ELSA (Emotional Literacy Support Assistant) is the Pupil Mental Health and Wellbeing Lead at Hucknall Flying High Academy.

 We believe maintaining and enhancing the wellbeing of all pupils is a key factor to ensuring children are able to flourish and reach their full potential.